Kong/kubernetes-ingress-controller/docs/custom-resources.md

   On the other hand, this approach requires a `KongIngress` resource per Ingress, which becomes hard to maintain with multiple Ingresses.

-- Create an `KongIngress` resource and then using the annotation `configuration.konghq.com: <KongIngress-resource-name>`, associate it with one or more Ingress resources.
+- Create a `KongIngress` resource and then using the annotation `configuration.konghq.com: <KongIngress-resource-name>`, associate it with one or more Ingress resources.
   This approach allows you to reuse the same `KongIngress`.